jakobwitzig/conflict-analysis-minlp/README.md

 #### CSV data details

-All instance features, e.g., solving time or explored tree nodes, are always given with respect to a setting.
+All instance features, e.g., solving time or explored tree nodes, are always given with respect to a setting `s`:

 ###### LP-based branch-and-bound